7 essential Pomeranian truths that will change how you see this tiny breed

 Pomeranians are very high-energy dogs.
 Because of how tiny they are, they often can burn their energy running indoors or on short walks.
 They are curious by nature and will always be on the watch.

-Lastly, Pomeranians are small but mighty, they have a very bold and strong personalities.
+Lastly, Pomeranians are small but mighty; they have very bold and strong personalities.
 Owning one will keep you entertained and on your toes at all times.

-An important factor in fostering this relationship is to start training immediately.
+A crucial factor in fostering this relationship is to begin training immediately.
 Pomeranians have a yappy bark that can grow excessively loud when they face strangers.

 Working on getting the puppy comfortable around other people will help ease their anxiety as they grow up.